andrewleachtx/vit/README.md

 pip install ./dist/vit-0.1.0-py3-none-any.whl
 ```

-The most plug and play approach is just installing somewhere your PATH has access:
+If you want plug and play, install with `--user` as your PATH likely has immediate access to your `site-packages`.

 ```
 python -m pip install --force-reinstall --user ./dist/vit-0.1.0-py3-none-any.whl